Group Testing: An Information Theory Perspective: Sublinear-time algorithms

 \rev{Early works on sublinear-time decoding for group testing focused on the zero-error recovery criterion \cite{cheraghchi2009noise,indyk2010,ngo2011}, possibly with adversarial noise \cite{cheraghchi2009noise}.
 Typical results in these works state that with $T = O(k^2 \log n)$ tests (which is nearly order-optimal under the zero-error recovery criterion; see Section \ref{sec:zero-error}), one can attain a decoding time of the form $O(T^c)$ for some $c > 1$.}

 Our focus in this manuscript is on the small-error recovery criterion, as opposed to zero-error, and we therefore focus on more recent algorithms targeted at this setting.
-We immediately see that we cannot rely on the main ideas used in Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy}; for instance: \begin{itemize} \item Merely traversing the entries of a Bernoulli test matrix requires $\Omega(nT)$ time.
+We immediately see that we cannot directly rely on the main ideas used in Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy}; for instance: \begin{itemize} \item Merely traversing the entries of a Bernoulli test matrix requires $\Omega(nT)$ time.
 Structured test matrices often permit faster computation, but the only structure inherent in the Bernoulli($p$) case is sparsity, and there are still $\Omega(n \log n)$ entries equal to one in the case that $T = \Omega(k \log n)$ and $p = \Theta\big(\frac{1}{k}\big)$. \item Both COMP and DD use the idea of marking items as nondefective if they appear in a negative test.
 However, individually marking ${n-k}$ items (or even just a constant fraction thereof) as nondefective already requires linear time. \end{itemize} The first observation suggests either using a highly structured test design, in particular adopting a scheme where the decoder does not need to read the entire test matrix.
-The second observation suggests that achieving sublinear runtime requires using a decoding algorithm that positively identifies defective items, rather than ruling out nondefective items.
+The second observation suggests that achieving sublinear runtime requires using a decoding algorithm that positively identifies defective items and/or that efficiently marks large numbers of items as being nondefective all at once; doing so one-by-one is no longer feasible.

-We note that the notion of `sublinear time' here applies purely to the decoding.
+We note that the notion of `sublinear time' here applies purely to the decoding algorithm.
 Indeed, if we assume that placing an item in a test takes constant time, then {\em encoding} obviously requires at least linear time in total, if each item is tested at least once.
-Thus, sublinear time algorithms will be of interest in the case that the encoding work naturally parallelizes over the $n$ elements, and/or the decoding time poses a bottleneck.
+Thus, sublinear time algorithms will be of interest in the case that the encoding work naturally parallelizes over the $n$ elements, and/or the decoding time poses more of a bottleneck.